wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-1.&emsp;The Voice of the Holy Spirit does not command, because the Voice of the Holy Spirit is incapable of arrogance.
+1. The Voice of the Holy Spirit does not command, because the Voice of the Holy Spirit is incapable of arrogance.
 <sup>2</sup>The Voice of the Holy Spirit does not demand, because the Voice of the Holy Spirit does not seek control.
 <sup>3</sup>The Voice of the Holy Spirit does not overcome, because the Voice of the Holy Spirit does not attack.
 <sup>4</sup>The Voice of the Holy Spirit merely reminds.